karan/Hook/README.md

 Hook
 ====

-ProductHunt API for retrieving today's hunts
+ProductHunt API for retrieving today's hunts.
+Posts are cached for 60 minutes.

 Usage
 =====